 We competitively select command leadership teams and we need your strength...and your Airmen need your leadership.
 We recognize your extraordinary contributions and urge you to share your stories, to emphasize the importance of the Key Spouse Program because squadrons are the true heartbeat of our Air Force.

 Thank you for your courage, resilience, and commitment.
 We are proud to serve beside you!

-DAVE GOLDFEIN
+DAVE GOLDFE

-General, USAF /
+General, USAF / Chief of Staff

 cc: AF/CCC Wing Commanders Wing Command Chiefs

 DAWN GOLDFEIN